How To File LLC Taxes In Wisconsin? (Simple Guide)

 Your LLC has the option to apply for S-Corporation tax treatment by submitting Form 2553 to the IRS.

-Electing S-Corporation status can offer cost-saving advantages in terms of self-employment taxes, especially for businesses with established profits.
+Electing S-Corporation status can cut self-employment tax costs, especially for businesses with steady profits.

 4. LLCs Taxed as C-Corp